 We spoke with Jerry Wimer, Staff Management’s Senior Vice President of Operations, to get his expertise on preparing for peak season and the new challenges facing businesses this year.

-What do you think will be different from the 2019 peak season?
+What trends do you see emerging for the 2021 peak season?